d12frosted/elpa-mirror/melpa/embark-vc-readme.txt

-Some actions and conveniences for interacting with various vc-related packages.
+Some actions and conveniences for interacting with various version control packages.

 See embark for detailed docs about setup & the README for a table of all the